oneapi-src/oneDPL/documentation/library_guide/parallel_api/pass_data_algorithms.rst

 Use Host-Side std::vector
 -----------------------------

-SYCL parallel algorithms can be called with ordinary (host-side) iterators, as seen in the example below.
+|onedpl_long| parallel algorithms can be called with ordinary (host-side) iterators, as seen in the
+example below.
 In this case, a temporary SYCL buffer is created, and the data is copied to this buffer.
-After processing of the temporary buffer on a device is complete, the data is copied back to the host.
-Working with SYCL buffers is recommended to reduce data copying between the host and device.
+After processing on a device is complete, the modified data is copied from the temporary buffer back to the host container.
 For example:

 .. code:: cpp